Summer Book Club

 Reading Buddies provides meaningful relationships with caring adults to help children foster positive feelings about reading.
 Research shows this type of program can improve motivation, self-confidence and reading skills for children.
 Orientation, support and training are provided for volunteers.
-Once per week, volunteers at Ison Springs Elementary, Lake Forest Elementary and Dunwoody Springs Elementary Schools read to chosen students for 30 minutes during their lunch period.
+Once per week, volunteers at Spalding Drive Elementary, Ison Springs Elementary, Lake Forest Elementary and Dunwoody Springs Elementary Schools read to chosen students for 30 minutes during their lunch period.
 SSEF purchases books suitable for participants.
 This program serves 53 students at an annual cost per student of $50.00.
 Learn how you can volunteer for this meaningful program!

 Missing your celebration today makes me sad.
 Being your Reading Buddy this past year makes me happy.
 Our time together has been very special to me.
 When we first meet last September, we were both a bit shy with one another.
 As we spent time together, I watched you grow more comfortable and confident with your reading.
 I remember the day so visibly when you told me with a great pride in your voice, that you had moved into a new reading group.
 WOW!
 I remember also when you shared that you successfully took care of your “egg family” for an entire week!
 Another WOW!
 I am confident in your ability as you move into the 3rd grade and beyond.
 You will conquer each new challenge, including the Milestone Tests, as you continue to grow and learn.
 Keep reading – all sorts of books.
 As you said at our last Reading Buddy meeting, reading allows you to learn new things.
 Keep up the good work.
 I’ll be silently rooting for you, wherever both of us end up.
 Thank you.